 The biggest downside to this design is that you are somewhat limited to the size of logs you can cut.
 Thick logs will be difficult.
 Although arguably you shouldn’t be cutting thicker wood anyways.

-Finally, if you want to ditch saw blades altogether, then a pocket chainsaw might be the sort of thing you’d consider.
-Not quite a backpacking saw as we know it.
-But they are incredibly lightweight which is what makes them attractive.
+Finally, if you want to ditch saw blades altogether, then you might think a pocket chainsaw would work for you.
+Not a backpacking saw as we know it.
+But they are incredibly lightweight so… maybe they are worth it?

 Size and Strength